Dmitry Sabinin

-Dmitry Anatolievich Sabinin (1889–1951) – Soviet botanist, plant physiologist, Vice-Rector (1923–1924), Head of the Department of Plant Physiology (1924–1929) of Perm University, Head of the Department of Plant Physiology of Moscow State University (1932–1948), Head of the Laboratory of the Institute of Plant Physiology of the USSR Academy of Sciences (1938–1941).
+Dmitry Anatolievich Sabinin (1889–1951) was a Soviet botanist, plant physiologist, Vice-Rector (1923–1924), Head of the Department of Plant Physiology (1924–1929) of Perm University, Head of the Department of Plant Physiology of Moscow State University (1932–1948), Head of the Laboratory of the Institute of Plant Physiology of the USSR Academy of Sciences (1938–1941).

 Biography

-Born on November 17 (29), 1889 in St. Petersburg.
+Born on 17 November (29), 1889 in St. Petersburg.

 In 1913, he graduated from Imperial Saint Petersburg University.

 In 1918, he was invited to Perm University as a senior assistant at the Department of Plant Physiology.
 Participated in the creation of a plant physiology laboratory, in the work of the Kama Biological Station, and the Biological Research Institute at Perm University.
 In 1923, he received the title of professor and a year later was appointed head of the department of plant physiology.

-From February 1923 to December 17, 1924, he worked as Vice-Rector (head of the scientific and educational department) of Perm University.
+From February 1923 to 17 December 1924, he worked as Vice-Rector (head of the scientific and educational department) of Perm University.